ganyicz/bond/docs/index.md

 >
 ```

-This would be the equivalent of writing:
+The example above would be compiled to:

 ```html
 <input